SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/guardduty.md

 #### Configure optional environment variables

 1. Go to the AWS Lambda console.
-2. Search for the "aws-serverless-repository-CloudWatchEventFunction-<_suffix_>"" function and click it.
+2. Search for the `"aws-serverless-repository-CloudWatchEventFunction-<_suffix_>"` function and click it.
 3. Scroll down to the **Environment variables** section.
 You can set any of the following optional variables:
     * `ENCODING` (optional).
 Encoding to use when decoding CloudWatch log events.
 Default is utf-8.
     * `SOURCE_CATEGORY_OVERRIDE` (optional).
 Override `_sourceCategory` value configured for the HTTP source.